Paulo Henrique (footballer, born 1991)

-Paulo Henrique Santos de Azevedo (born 30 March 1991) is a Brazilian professional footballer who plays as a forward for UAE First Division League club Al Rams.
+Paulo Henrique Santos de Azevedo (born 30 March 1991) is a Brazilian professional footballer who plays as a forward for Bangladesh Football League club Bangladesh Police.

 Club career

 Malta

 On 31 January 2020, it was announced that Santa Lucia had signed Henrique on a one-year contract.
 He played for this club only 5 months by making 4 appearances and scored 1 goal, then on 11 July 2020, he signed a contract with Maltese Challenge League club Marsa, with his club, he made 15 appearances and scored 3 goals.
 On 1 February 2021, Henrique joined GFL First Division club Victoria Hotspurs on loan from Marsa.

 Indonesia

-On 15 June 2021, he made his first career by arriving in Indonesia after a one year career in Malta, then on 1 July he signed a one year contract with Indonesian Liga 1 club Persiraja Banda Aceh.
+On 15 June 2021, he made his first career by arriving in Indonesia after a one year career in Malta, then on 1 July he signed a one-year contract with Indonesian Liga 1 club Persiraja Banda Aceh.
 He made his professional debut for the club, in a 2–1 loss against Bhayangkara on 29 August 2021.
 He also scored his first goal for Persiraja, where he scored with a header in the 32nd minutes.